homebrew-limelight/packages/README.md

 # For Developers: How can I generate my own packages?

 Short Answer:
-You can simply run `build.sh --docker` to generate a normal tarfile.
-If you would also like to generate a tarfile with the dependencies, run `build.sh -w --docker` to generate a tarfile with all dependencies for the armhf platform.
+You can simply run `./build.sh --docker` to generate a normal tarfile.
+If you would also like to generate a tarfile with the dependencies, run `./build.sh -w --docker` to generate a tarfile with all dependencies for the armhf platform.

 Long Answer:
 If you would like to make your build more efficient, you can slim the amount Docker is used in the build.